 DLNA Server Support

-DLNA is an acronym that stands for Digital Living Network Alliance and is a technology to allow for seamless sharing of media files across a network.
+DLNA is an acronym that stands for Digital Living Network Alliance and is a technology to allow for smooth sharing of media files across a network.

 If a router supports DLNA, it means that you can use it to share media with other devices on your network.
 So for example, if your router has DLNA support, you can stream your photos, videos, and music files stored on an external hard drive to the other devices on your home network.